danimart1991/esphome-config/README.md

 # ESPHome Configuration

 Here's my [ESPHome](https://esphome.io/) configuration running on DIY and already-made ESP8266 and ESP32 devices.
-The dashboard is running on Docker over a PC.
+The dashboard is running on Docker in my own home server.

+## Boards

+###

+## Related things

+The boards have been designed using [Fritzing](https://fritzing.org/).
+The documentation for each plate includes the related file for its use and modification.

+The following components must be imported in order to view and edit the `.fzz` files correctly.

+- **BME280** Temperature, pressure and humidity sensor: [BME280_improved.fzpz](/libs/BME280_improved.fzpz).
+- **NodeMCU ESP32-DevkitC** board: [ESP32-DevkitC.fzpz](/libs/ESP32-DevkitC.fzpz).